HeCraneChen/PoissonSurfaceReconstruction_MATLAB-Version/README.md

 # Some Results in 3D (Slices)

-# Some Results in 3D (The surface by marching cubes)
+# Some Results in 3D (The surface after marching cubes)